-- ☐ Many beekeepers feed a thin syrup solution to encourage brood rearing, but providing the colony has sufficient stores, as stated previously, this is pointless. - It is a good plan to breed bees for the honey flows rather than breeding bees on the honey flow. - □ To rear brood, bees need to be fed on a mix of honey or sugar, water and pollen.
-Therefore, to encourage brood rearing: - Ensure that the colonies are close to pollen crops or fed pollen - Ensure that the colonies have sufficient honey and/or sugar syrup stores.
+- Many beekeepers feed a thin syrup solution to encourage brood rearing but providing the colony has sufficient stores, as stated previously, this is arguably pointless. - It is a good plan to breed bees for the honey flows rather than breeding bees on the honey flow. - To rear brood, bees need to feed a mix of honey or sugar, water and pollen, so to encourage brood rearing: - Ensure that the colonies are close to pollen crops or feed pollen. - Ensure that the colonies have sufficient honey and/or sugar syrup stores.
 If not feed a thin syrup. - Ensure that the bees have access to a clean water supply.
 If necessary use a water feeder.